-Each year, the Pell Grant program enables more than 9 million of our financially needy students to pay for tuition, books, transportation, and living expenses.
-Over 3 million of these grants go to community college students, providing them with a pathway to higher education.
+Each year, the Pell Grant program enables more than three million community college students with financial need to pay for tuition, books, transportation, and living expenses.
 The Pell Grant remains a valuable investment in a better-educated workforce, higher wages, and a stronger economy.
 Through these hard economic times, community colleges are leading the way to allow millions of students and workers to gain the valuable education and workforce training they need to meet the demands of the 21st Century.
 Continued funding for the Pell Grant program is a vital component to our nation’s long-term economic strength and global competitiveness.

 Community College Facts About Pell Grants

-- 8.36 million credit students attend community colleges (half of all U.S. undergrads).
+- More than 8 million credit-bearing students attend community colleges each year (half of all U.S. undergrads).

-- $11.3 billion in Pell funds awarded annually to community colleges.
+- $10.5 billion in total Pell Grants awarded annually to community college students

-- One-third of all Pell recipients attend community colleges.
+- One-third of all Pell Grant recipients nationwide attend community colleges.

-- 78% of Pell recipients at community colleges are working students.
+- 78% of Pell Grant recipients at community colleges are working students.

 Pell Eligibility Changes